Parents and Carers

 If you or your child have any questions or concerns about the project, please speak to your child’s teacher.
 Alternatively, you can contact the research team who will do their best to answer your query.

-For further information please see the full Parent Information Sheet.
+For further information please see our most recent Parent Information Sheet.